How long have you worked for Summers-Inman?

 How did you get into your current role?

-You are responsible for managing the Scottish region, can you tell us a bit more about your role?
+You are responsible for Project Management in the North East region, can you tell us a bit more about your role?

 What type of projects do you work on?

 We cover a diverse range of new-build and refurbishment projects which include schools, university buildings, healthcare, utilities and retail for regional and national clients.

 What would you say is the most important aspect of your role?

 Ensuring all members of the Project Team are equally respected, promoting a collaborative working environment.

 From your own experience, what would you say are the biggest challenges and opportunities facing the industry today?

 The move towards carbon zero is exciting but clients will need to be aware that this will have a fairly significant impact on budget.

 The industry has become extremely competitive with some companies bidding at a loss or break-even to ensure staff are gainfully employed.
 The effect is that staff are having to therefore deliver more projects which has an impact on the quality of delivery.